bibash-dev/QuantumPay/README.md

 ## Why Build QuantumPay?

-Our mission is to bring quantum computing to fintech, solving optimization problems beyond the reach of traditional methods.
+The mission is to bring quantum computing to fintech, solving optimization problems beyond the reach of traditional methods.
 QuantumPay was created to provide:
 1. **Empowerment for SMEs**: Affordable tools to reduce operational costs.
 2. **Innovation in Fintech**: A demonstration of real-world quantum computing applications.